Braccialini: History

-The image of a rose forms the brand's logo because of Carla’s love for flowers.
-Carla has received the Cavaliere del Lavoro award, assigned to entrepreneurs for their contribution in their chosen field of profession.
+The image of a rose forms the brand's logo, inspired by co-founder, Carla Braccialini's love for flowers.
+In 2009, Italian president Giorgio Napolitano awarded Braccialini with the Cavaliere del Lavoro award, assigned to entrepreneurs for their contribution in their chosen field of profession.

 Beginnings

 Carla and her husband Roberto Braccialini started the company in 1954 as a small workshop with 4 to 5 employees in Florence, Italy.
-Initially, she started sewing without any formal knowledge with materials such as leather and straw, making clothes and selling them in Versilia.
+Initially, she started sewing without any formal knowledge with materials such as leather and straw, making clothes and selling them in Versilia, Italy.
 She then slowly moved to create bags with the same materials.
 Carla sketched the designs, and her husband made the bags and handled the business.
 The first bag was made with leather and straw, a unique choice at that time.
 She trained her team to learn the craft and sew.
 The bags were made to have a playful mood combined with unique designs and new materials.

 A flood in 1966 in Florence destroyed all the fabrics and the archives.
 Carla, with her team, had to start all over.

 1980s

-In the 1980s, two of Carla’s three sons Riccardo and Massimo joined the company and adopted her philosophy, and carried forth her vision.
-In 1987 the company entered into many licensing agreements with companies like Vivienne Westwood for the production and distribution of accessories: bags, belts, and small leather items.
-The following year, in 1988, Contromano, a partner company, was founded.
+In the 1980s, two of Carla's three sons Riccardo and Massimo joined the company.
+In 1987, the company entered into many licensing agreements with companies like Vivienne Westwood for the production and distribution of accessories such as bags, belts, and small leather items.
+Contromano, a partner company, was founded the following year.
 Over the course of a few years, Braccialini entered into licensee agreements with brands like Roccobarocco, Fiorucci, and Bagutta.

 1990s

-In 1990, Braccialini launched the Tua collection targeted at a younger audience.
-The first Braccialini boutique was opened in Florence.
+In 1990, Braccialini launched the Tua collection targeted to a younger audience.
+The first Braccialini boutique was also opened in Florence.